gwijthoff/CDH507/content/schedule/_index.md

 - Theodore M. Porter, _Trust in Numbers: The Pursuit of Objectivity in Science and Public Life_ (Princeton, N.J: Princeton University Press, 2020 [1995]).
 Excerpts.
 - Steven Ruggles, “The Revival of Quantification: Reflections on Old New Histories,” _Social Science History_ 45, no. 1 (ed 2021): 1–25.
-- **🛠️ Exercise:** clone the code for the course website onto your computer, navigate to the repository using the command line, and serve the website locally.
+- **Exercise:** clone the code for the course website onto your computer, navigate to the repository using the command line, and serve the website locally.

 ### Wk.
 05 | Apr 28 | Quantitative Methods: Generalization & Reproducibility

 - Visit from Jo Guldi, Full Professor of Quantitative Methods at Emory University
 - Jo Guldi, _The Dangerous Art of Text Mining: A Methodology for Digital History,_ (Cambridge: Cambridge University Press, 2023).
 Excerpts.
 - Andrew Piper, _Can We Be Wrong?
 The Problem of Textual Evidence in a Time of Data_, Cambridge Elements in Digital Literary Studies (Cambridge University Press, 2020).
 Excerpts.
-- **🛠️ Exercise:** Introduction to Jupyter Notebooks, *The Programming Historian,* Quinn Dombrowski et al.
+- **Exercise:** Introduction to Jupyter Notebooks, *The Programming Historian,* Quinn Dombrowski et al.

 ## **METHODOLOGIES**